1107-adishjain/Codemap-Hackxios/kiro/02_solution-brainstorming.md

 | "Where should new feature go?" | Ask senior developer | Identify optimal location |
 | "Is this refactor safe?" | Extensive testing required | Visualize all affected components |

-**Judge Takeaway:** The journey transforms uncertainty into confidence through visual understanding.
+The journey transforms uncertainty into confidence through visual understanding.

 ## 4. Brainstormed Solution Approaches